Any off-road rider or racer would be familiar with the popular Orange machines dominating the dirt bike scene.

-KTM began production of their 250cc MX and enduro bikes in 1973.
+KTM began production of its 250cc MX and enduro bikes in 1973.

-In 1981 KTM produced their first liquid-cooled two-stroke 125cc MX bike.
+In 1981 KTM produced its first liquid-cooled two-stroke 125cc MX bike.

 The hydraulic clutch was also a KTM feature, with its light action helping to reduce arm pump during racing.